OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

     $datadiskforbuild = $attachdatadisk.diskName
     $vhdname = $attachdatadisk.vhdname

-    ###Attaching disks tooa VM during a deploy tooa new cloud service and new storage account is different from just attaching VHDs toojust a redeploy in a new cloud service
+    ###Attaching disks to a VM during a deploy to a new cloud service and new storage account is different from just attaching VHDs to just a redeploy in a new cloud service
     $vmConfig | Add-AzureDataDisk -ImportFrom -MediaLocation "https://$newxiostorageaccountname.blob.core.windows.net/vhds/$vhdname" -LUN $lunNo -HostCaching $hostcach -DiskLabel $label

     }